bdavis222/bdavis222.github.io/README.md

-# Brian Davis

-> A GitHub profile site
+# Brian Davis - GitHub profile site

 This page was written in TypeScript using the React library.
 It showcases several software products that I have created and gives a brief overview about me.